2.1 Application process

 Intake appointment

-An in-person intake appointment may be necessary to complete the application process.
+An intake appointment may be necessary to complete the application process.
 During the intake appointment, the applicant is expected to provide required information, and complete and sign the application and all accompanying forms.
-Staff will verify and record the information provided by the applicant and will advise the applicant of their rights and responsibilities.

 If an applicant previously received assistance, staff should review the file in advance of the appointment to identify any existing overpayments, non-compliance issues, and any previous participation agreement or action plan.

-The forms required for an application include:
+Forms required for an application

 - Form 0983 – Application for Assistance

-The chart below outlines the information that must be verified during the application process, examples of the types of acceptable documentation and the recording requirements.
-These are minimum standards at application and delivery agents may require additional documentation depending on the circumstances of the case.
+These are minimum standards at application and staff may require additional documentation depending on the circumstances of the case.

 Information to be verified | Recording requirements |